mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 The deployment steps for the project were adapted from the following readme.md file by Shubham Sinha:
 - https://github.com/Sinha5714/hangman-pp3

+The method and style code to center the Heroku terminal and change the background colour of the Heroku index page adapted from [Cesar Garcia's Rock, Paper, Scissors Project](https://the-ultimate-rps-75d98298966f.herokuapp.com/)

 - Google sheets code: The method and code (Google drive and sheets scope and creds code, print_high_scores(), and store_high_scores() functions) to update, retrieve, and print leaderboard scores via a Google Sheet were adpated from the [LoveSandwiches Project](https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode/tree/master/05-deployment/01-deployment-part-1) by the [Code Institute](https://codeinstitute.net/)

 - Round numbers to ASCII words code: The use of the Num2Words library was based on a suggestion from [ChatGPT](https://chat.openai.com/) by [openai.com](https://openai.com/).
 The code was adapted from examples provided by [num2words](https://github.com/savoirfairelinux/num2words) by [savoirfairelinux](https://github.com/savoirfairelinux)